Prozi/detect-collisions/README.md

 ### 5. Getting Detailed Collision Information

 There is often a need for detailed information about a collision in order to react to it appropriately.
 This information is stored inside `system.response` object.
-The `SAT.Response` ([documentation](https://github.com/jriecken/sat-js#satresponse)) object has several properties set on them when a collision occurs:
+The `Response` ([documentation](https://github.com/jriecken/sat-js#satresponse)) object has several properties set on them when a collision occurs:

 - `a` - The first object in the collision.
 - `b` - The second object in the collison.